iblowmymind/dwarf/readme.md

 Special||Alt
 Expand||AltGr , Ctrl-Alt

+Note that on macOS, due to some issues with using Ctrl as a modifier key, the default modifier key is set to Cmd.

 ##### Status line

 The status line of Dwarfs emulator window shows the current MP code (maintenance panel code) at the left, followed by some statistics of the running machine (uptime in seconds, number of instructions executed so far, number of disk page reads/writes, number of floppy page reads/writes, number of network packets received/sent).

+When the status line is hidden, the mouse cursor will display the MP codes (similar to how GlobalView and the 6085 implement it) and engine status messages will show up in the title bar of the main window.

 #### Halting the running system